DIALOG

 While users have the option to find activity under their profile, I also wanted to create a landing page that offered at-a-glance insights and common task flows.

-With the widen rating scale, there was opportunity to create a more comprehensible icon using both design and color variation.
+With the widened rating scale, there was opportunity to create a more comprehensible and accessible icon using both design and color variation.

 The face icon is more universally understood and the colors allow for users to quickly identify the success level.